What You Need to Know to Create Compelling Instagram Videos

 Like most social networks, video is dominating Instagram both in the newsfeed and in Instagram’s newish Snapchat copycat Instagram Stories.
 The latter is the latest platform to earn marketers’ hearts and time (at least while it’s hot and new)—and for good reason.
 Instagram Stories boast impressive engagement stats: according to Instagram, one in five Stories earn a direct message from viewers and one-third of the most viewed Stories come from businesses.
 And just this week the company released more creative video tools, like the rewind feature that automatically reverses a video so you can, for instance, share coffee being un-poured or confetti flying in reverse.
 As well as other discovery aids, like clickable hashtag stickers.

-While it’s easier than ever to shoot and add fun flair to video directly in the Instagram app or upload clips from your camera roll to create simple videos for the newsfeed, Spark Video and Spark Post provide even more ways to help you stand out and look like a pro.
-You can add text to video clips with Spark Video or create polished graphic animations with Spark Video that help you stay on brand.
-Creating video content in Spark can also help you leverage the same piece of content for multiple networks—we love a good time-saver!
+While it’s easier than ever to shoot and add fun flair to video directly in the Instagram app or upload clips from your camera roll to create simple videos for the newsfeed, Adobe Express provides even more ways to help you stand out and look like a pro.
+You can add text to video clips or create polished graphic animations with that help you stay on brand.
+Creating video content in Adobe Express can also help you leverage the same piece of content for multiple networks—we love a good time-saver!

 Plus, let’s be honest: even though it’s easier than ever to create video content, sharing good, compelling content that drives desired results still requires thought and know-how.
-In this post, we’re breaking down how to create awesome videos for Instagram’s Newsfeed and Stories, how to use Adobe Spark efficiently and effectively, and offering helpful Spark tips you might not know about.
+In this post, we’re breaking down how to create awesome videos for Instagram’s Newsfeed and Stories, how to use Adobe Express efficiently and effectively, and offering helpful Adobe Express tips you might not know about.

 First, the Basics